 The work began when the students arrived in Los Angeles on Wednesday, December 28th, to be greeted by a Music Travel representative holding a Bands of America sign.
 Band members were then shuttled to the hotel, where they received instructions, room keys and other swag they would need for the week.

-Thursday, December 29th, started with a 6:00 am wake-up call.
-After breakfast, the performers drove by motor coach to Long Beach City College for parade and Bandfest show rehearsals.
+Thursday, December 29th, started with a wake-up call at 6:00 am.
+After breakfast, the performers drove by motor coach to Long Beach City College for Parade and Bandfest show rehearsals.
 The band marched two rehearsal blocks, with lunch in between.
 That evening, the group enjoyed dinner together at Buca di Beppo before returning to the hotel for a special leadership session led by Music for All Hall of Fame director, Frank Troyka.
 There was just enough time for another music rehearsal before ‘lights out!’

 “Sleep in Sunday” (wake up at 7:00 am!) promised serious fun after breakfast.
 The band headed to Huntington Beach, encompassing 42 miles of shimmering sands, rugged coves, boardwalks and breathtaking vistas.
 Known throughout the world for its superb surfing conditions, it is one of California’s finest ocean beaches.
 Lunch was provided while the group relaxed in the SoCal sun!

 A traditional highlight for Bands of America Honor Band members is playing at Disneyland, and this year was no exception!
 From Huntington Beach, the band drove to nearby Anaheim to prepare for its Disneyland debut.
 This year, the band set up on the steps and platform of the Train Station, front and center on Disneyland’s Main Street USA at the park’s Main Entrance!
 Band members became Cast Members as its electric performance wowed thousands of park-goers, and the Honor Band members earned their ears for their wonderful music!